Explicitly Quantum-parallel Computation by Displacements: Introduction

-In section \ref{sec:enc_num} we introduce the encoding which will be the subject of the work.
+In section \ref{sec:scope_and_lim} we lay out the scope and limitations of this work, to provide proper context.
+Next, in section \ref{sec:enc_num} we introduce the encoding which will be the subject of the work.
 Next in section \ref{sec:interactions} we discuss how interactions can be implemented in the encoding and their insensitivity to squeezing degrees of freedom.
 This is show to extend to many non-Gaussian degrees of freedom as well, as discussed in appendix \ref{app:int_gen}.
-This section also includes brief discussion of some key considerations, such as the need for quantum erasure (section \ref{sub:quant_erase}) and the ability to correct for undesired fluctuations in degrees of freedom not used to encode information without disturibing the information being processed (section \ref{sub:meas_for_corr}).
-After next in section \ref{sec:ng_drive} we discuss how non-Gaussianity can be introduced and quantum parallel processing could be performed.
+This section also includes brief discussion of some key considerations, such as the need for quantum erasure (section \ref{sub:quant_erase}) and the ability to correct for undesired fluctuations in degrees of freedom not used to encode information without disturbing the information being processed (section \ref{sub:meas_for_corr}).
+After that in section \ref{sec:ng_drive} we discuss how non-Gaussianity can be introduced and quantum parallel processing could be performed.
 We first review the idea of Sch{\"o}dinger kitten states (section \ref{sub:schro_kit}) and discuss how they can in principle photon subtraction could be used to generate superposition in our amplitude based encoding scheme (section \ref{sub:enc_sup}), and finally how Gaussian operations can be used to compensate for the non-deterministic nature of photon number measurements (section \ref{sub:Gauss_drive}).
-Finally in section \ref{sec:num_meth} we review the numerical methods for reproducibility and in section \ref{sec:disc_conc} we discuss and conclude the work.
+Finally in section \ref{sec:num_meth} we review the numerical methods for reproducibility.
+Finally In section \ref{sec:disc_conc} we discuss and conclude the work.
 To make this manuscript more self-contained we have included an extended discussion of the background and a review of existing paradigms as appendix \ref{app:background}.